Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores: Abstract

 \section{Abstract}

-Design-based inference, also known as randomization-based or finite-population inference, provides a principled framework for causal and descriptive analyses that attribute randomness solely to the design mechanism (e.g., treatment assignment, sampling, or missingness) without imposing distributional or modeling assumptions on the outcome data of study units.
-Despite its conceptual appeal and long history, this framework becomes challenging to apply when the underlying design probabilities (i.e., propensity scores) are unknown, as is common in observational studies, real-world surveys, and missing-data settings.
-Existing plug-in or matching-based approaches either ignore the uncertainty stemming from estimated propensity scores or rely on the post-matching uniform-propensity condition (an assumption typically violated when there are multiple or continuous covariates), leading to systematic under-coverage.
-Finite-population M-estimation partially mitigates these issues but remains limited to parametric propensity score models.
-In this work, we introduce \textit{propensity score propagation}, a general framework for valid design-based inference with unknown propensity scores.
-The framework introduces a regeneration-and-union procedure that automatically propagates uncertainty in propensity score estimation into downstream design-based inference.
-It accommodates both parametric and nonparametric propensity score models, integrates seamlessly with standard tools in design-based inference with known propensity scores, and is universally applicable to various important design-based inference problems, such as design-based causal inference in observational studies, design-based inference for survey sampling with unknown inclusion probabilities, and inference for finite-population estimands with missing data, among many others.
-Simulation studies demonstrate that the proposed framework restores nominal coverage levels in settings where conventional methods suffer from severe under-coverage.
+Design-based inference, also known as randomization-based or finite-population inference, provides a principled framework for trustworthy statistical inference.
+It attributes randomness solely to the design mechanism, such as treatment assignment, survey sampling, or missingness, without imposing super-population distributional or modeling assumptions on the outcome data.
+From the seminal work of Fisher and Neyman to its recent resurgence, design-based inference has played a central role in causal inference, survey sampling, and missing data analysis.
+However, its use in many modern applications has been limited by a fundamental obstacle: existing design-based inference theory typically assumes that propensity scores (i.e., design probabilities) are known, whereas they are usually unknown in observational studies, real-world surveys, and missing data problems.
+We propose \textit{propensity score propagation}, a general framework for valid design-based inference with unknown propensity scores.
+The framework uses a regeneration-and-union procedure to propagate uncertainty from propensity score estimation into downstream design-based inference, without introducing super-population assumptions about the outcomes.
+It accommodates both parametric and nonparametric propensity score settings, integrates seamlessly with existing design-based methods developed for known propensity scores, and applies broadly across design-based problems.
+Theoretical and simulation results show that the proposed framework achieves nominal coverage, even when existing approaches exhibit substantial under-coverage.